Aaron Rodgers' decision on future unlikely to come quickly

 Will he be back in 2024?

+Rodgers certainly hinted at it in his Instagram post on Wednesday evening, his first comment of any kind since the injury.

+“The night is darkest before the dawn,” he wrote, in part.
+“And I shall rise again.”

-So far it appears the Jets and Rodgers haven’t had The Talk.
+So far, though, it appears the Jets and Rodgers haven’t had The Talk.

 Not even those closest to Rodgers have broached the topic.
 Or any of topic, for that matter.